GMOD/dash_jbrowse/DOCUMENTATION.md

-# Dash Jbrowse Component
+# Dash JBrowse Component
+[Dash](https://dash.plotly.com/introduction) is an open source library that provides a way to convert React components into dash components which can be used to create web applications in Python, R, Julia, F# and Matlab.

-`Dash_JBrowse` is a dash component that wraps the [JBrowse React Linear Genome View](https://jbrowse.org/storybook/lgv/main/).
-This component makes it possible to embed an interactive genome browser in any Python application.
+`Dash_JBrowse` is a dash component that wraps the [JBrowse React Linear Genome View](https://jbrowse.org/storybook/lgv/main/) and makes it possible to embed an interactive genome browser in any Python application.

 ![Dash JBrowse configured with human data](./images/demo.png)
 ## Quickstart